vegu-ai/talemate/docs/chromadb.md

 You will need to restart the backend for this change to take effect.

-Note that the first time you do this it will need to download the instructor model you selected.
+**NOTE** - The first time you do this it will need to download the instructor model you selected.
 This may take a while, and the talemate backend will be un-responsive during that time.

 Once the download is finished, if talemate is still un-responsive, try reloading the front-end to reconnect.
 When all fails just restart the backend as well.